Pageboy/notes/docs/Teaching/Design and Production/Week 2.md

 	- Filters

 - Different templates
-Open cover template
+- Open cover template
-Save as your cover in a space on Google drive
+- Save as your cover in a space on Google drive
-Explain lines
+- construction lines
+- Rulers
+- Units

 ## Images
 - Placing
 	- Can be jpg or Photoshop
 - Links panel
--

-Edit in Photoshop
+- Edit in Photoshop
--